-The mission of the Working Group on New TB Vaccines is to facilitate research and development of new TB vaccines to prevent by providing an inclusive forum for stakeholders to engage in scientific exchange, build consensus on key issues, and advocate for greater support and investment in TB vaccine R&D.
+The mission of the Working Group on New TB Vaccines is to facilitate research and development of new TB vaccines by providing an inclusive forum for stakeholders to engage in scientific exchange, build consensus on key issues, and advocate for greater support and investment in TB vaccine R&D.

 About the Working Group For New TB Vaccines